 - Sudden urgency to use the toilet

 The problem with diagnosing is the structure of the gut will appear normal, even when looked at under a microscope.
-Treatment will therefore focus on managing the symptoms rather than resolving whatever is causing it.
+Medical treatment will therefore usually focus on managing the symptoms rather than resolving whatever is causing it.

 In a report by the BBC research evidence which shows that Hypnotherapy for IBS could help sufferers of IBS was first published in the 1980s.
 Dr Valori, thinks it has been ignored because many find it hard to believe, or to comprehend how it could work.